fflaten/fflaten/README.md

 ## Hello, I'm Frode 👋

-System administrator at day, scripter at night.
+System administrator by day, scripter by night.

 Experienced with PowerShell and know the basics of C# and Java.
 Always looking to improve my skills and learn more languages and technologies.